brylevkirill/notes/Deep Learning.md

-  Deep Learning is learning a composition of differentiable functions as a knowledge representation.
+  Deep Learning is learning a composition of differentiable functions as a knowledge representation through gradient-based optimization method.
-  Deep Learning is the concept of building a machine with parameterized functional blocks and training it with gradient-based optimization method.

   * [**overview**](#overview)